Jonathan Christie is a member of the firm’s labor and employment practice.

 - Obtaining a favorable settlement for a transportation company in a class action involving delivery drivers who were allegedly misclassified as independent contractors

-- Representing a major retailer in a large class action lawsuit alleging time-shaving involving millions of dollars of potential liability
+- Defeating class certification and obtaining summary judgment for a major arts and crafts retailer in a time-shaving lawsuit involving millions of dollars of potential liability

 - Assisting several pro bono clients create California-compliant employee handbooks